Story: How Skai met Skye

 When I stop, I usually do not tell people that I am a vet and that helping people creating longer lives for their dogs is my work, my passion, and my hobby.
 Who wants to be “lectured by a vet!?”

 The other day, I was in a park.
 Skai and I were done playing heading back to the car when I saw a sweet Australian Sheepdog puppy on a retractable leash.
-I knew that this dog was loved, but her guardian was not fully aware that with every pull on the leash spring, with every push on the “break button” on the handle, this dog’s neck was getting injured, which could carry life long consequences (for more info read here).
+I knew that this dog was loved, but her guardian was not fully aware that with every pull on the leash spring, with every push on the 'brake button' on the handle, this dog’s neck was getting injured, which could carry life-long consequences (for more info read here).

 Then, she asked me how old Skai was, and similar to most people, was surprised that Skai was 14 years.
 (A proud dad moment :-)

-“He gets chiropractic adjustments and massages on a regular basis and eats raw food and natural supplements.”
-I said, "would you like me to send you some info on puppy care and how to keep you puppy healthy?
+“He gets chiropractic adjustments and massages on a regular basis and eats raw food and natural supplements,” I said.
+"Would you like me to send you some info on puppy care and how to keep your puppy healthy?
 I know of some articles!”
-I suggested.

 “That would be great!” she replied and offered me her email address.